Thought-Weaver/CUDA-Game-of-Life/README.txt

 # USAGE                                                                       #
 #-----------------------------------------------------------------------------#

-There are two ways to build the project:
+There are two main ways to build the project:

 make cpu-gol
 make gpu-gol